 The first and obvious choice for conversion would be your old camera that you have replaced with a newer model.
 Instead of it just sitting in a closet collecting dust might as well get some more use out of it and convert it to IR.
 Although this is perfectly fine and the route most of our customers take, we recommend that you also consider other possibilities.
 Perhaps it would make better sense to purchase another model specifically for IR conversion.

 There is now a new option besides pure DSLR and P&S cameras that you should consider and that’s the hybrid, mirrorless digital cameras like the Panasonic Lumix G series and the Olympus PEN E-P series.
-These cameras are relatively new innovations but have become one of our most recommended lines especially for IR conversions.
+These cameras are relatively new innovations but have become one of our most recommended lines especially for IR and full spectrum conversions.

-What makes these cameras so suitable for IR?
+What makes these cameras so awesome?

 - Well, they have the unique ability to auto focus infrared light without any focusing problems with all of their micro four thirds lenses.

 - They are mirrorless and therefore much smaller then the pure DSLR cameras, while still retaining a large sensor size, similar to DSLRs.

 - Because they are mirrorless the Auto Focus happens via the imaging sensor and you get a real time preview of the infrared image before you take a picture.

 - Some models even have a dedicated or optional electronic viewfinder, which allows you to see the same real time infrared preview through the viewfinder as well as the rear screen.
 This is really handy in bright sunny conditions were the rear screen can be hard to see.

 So if you are starting fresh and not tied down to a specific DSLR/Lens system then we highly recommend you go with a mirrorless setup, either as IR only or full spectrum.